Aminkay95/Aminkay95/README.md

 - 👀 I’m interested in Data
 - 🌱 I’m currently learning Data Engineering
 - 💞️ I’m looking to collaborate on any Data project
-- 📫 How to reach me via email mohamedamino882@gmail.com
+- 📫 Reach me via email mohamedamino882@gmail.com

 <!---
 Aminkay95/Aminkay95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.